lgili/modbuscore/docs/power_management.md

 ## Overview

-The Modbus library provides idle callbacks that allow your application to enter low-power modes when the protocol stack is idle.
+ModbusCore provides idle callbacks that allow your application to enter low-power modes when the protocol stack is idle.
 This is essential for:

 - **Battery-powered devices** - Extend battery life significantly
 - **Tickless RTOS** - Integrate with FreeRTOS, Zephyr, ThreadX tickless modes